 A work culture survey will focus on how the staff perceives an organization’s ethics, beliefs, values, rules, ability to judge right and wrong, and act accordingly.

 Employee engagement surveys gauge the factors impacting employee performance.
 It looks at how they feel about their work, job responsibilities, peer relations, team relations, well-being, work-life balance, collaboration, cooperation, and others.
-It lets the managers know if the employees are supported, appreciated, excited, and managed in their roles.

 Benefits of conducting workplace culture surveys